sujato/drafts/ms-notes-all/README.md

 Fortunately I translated it according to the variants!

-So there are appear to be multiple issues with the BN/EN:
+So there are multiple issues with the BN/EN:

 - Sometimes the mainline text gets garbled.
 - Sometimes notes get lost between pootle and SC.